GSA/datagov-11ty/README.md

 ### Referencing Images

-All of your images will be stored in the `_img/` directory.
+All of the images will ideally be stored in S3.
+There is future work involved in abstracting the S3 bucket to be an environment variable.
+Until that time, the S3 bucket will have to be directly prefixed to the image source filename or the `image*` functions defined below will have to be used.
+The `_img/` directory are for things that have not been migrated to S3 for varying reasons.
+Only use this directory as a last resort!
 To reference your images in your templates you can use the `shortCodes` built into the template.

 For referencing an image without a style class, you will pass the template shortcode the image's source path and the alternative image name in that order. ie:

 ```
+// Image exists in S3
-{% image "_img/my-image.png" "My PNG Image Alternative Name" %}
+{% image "my-image.png" "My PNG Image Alternative Name" false %}
+// Image exists in an inherited node module
+{% image_with_class "./node_modules/@uswds/uswds/dist/img/us_flag_small.png" "usa-banner__header-flag" "U.S. flag" true %}
+// Image exists in local _img directory (as a last resort)
+{% image_with_class "_img/test.png" "img-class" "Bad Image" true %}
 ```

 For referencing an image with a style class, you will pass the template shortcode the image's source path, class names, and the alternative image name in that order. ie:

 ```
-{% image_with_class "_img/my-image.png" "img-class another-class" "My PNG Image Alternative Name" %}
+{% image_with_class "my-image.png" "img-class another-class" "My PNG Image Alternative Name"  false %}
 ```

 ### Expanding SCSS Styles